yuhuiX/docker-zendesk-application-tools/README.md

 # docker-zendesk-application-tools

 Docker'd [zendesk-application-tools]"https://developer.zendesk.com/apps/docs/agent/tools"

 Useful for validating and packaging applications as part of CI.

+In the Dockerfile, following packages are used for webpack and testing:
+* git (webpack)
+* nodejs
+* python (some nodejs libraries might need)

 Tip: If you're running docker-machine (Eg. Docker for Mac) and want to run 'zat server', try asking docker-machine to port forward 4567 for you.
 (Zendesk